-Brazil's Bolsonaro taps family friend as top cop amid probes into sons
+Despite outcry, Brazil's Bolsonaro taps family friend as top cop amid probes

 As solicitor general, Mendonça is credited with recovering some 7.5 billion reais ($1.33 billion) via leniency deals from companies accused of corruption in exchange for cooperation with investigations.

-Reporting by Ana Mano and Eduardo Simões in Sao Paulo, Ricardo Brito in Brasilia; Writing by Stephen Eisenhammer; Editing by Brad Haynes and Richard Chang
+Reporting by Ricardo Brito and Lisandra Paraguassu in Brasilia, Ana Mano and Eduardo Simões in Sao Paulo; Writing by Stephen Eisenhammer; Editing by Brad Haynes; Richard Chang and Dan Grebler